yoonsie/kage/README_Project02.txt

 Information

 Requirements:
 a.
 A launch screen, a custom launcher icon, localization of all user-facing strings.b.
 At least one navigation controller that manages segues between multiple viewcontrollers.c.
 You must implement persistence including:	i.
-Model data: any information entered by the user or stored as part of the model should be saved across application restarts.	ii.
+Model data: String information saved as data	ii.
 You must allow users to choose an image from the camera roll and save it.	iii.
 You must allow the users to use the camera to take a photo and save it.d.
-Your user interface should make significant use of stack views, both horizontal andvertical, whenever appropriate.
+Use of stack views, both horizontal and vertical, whenever appropriate.